SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-03-google-translate-review.md

 > this translation looks to me reasonable enough, certainly not ridiculous!)

 <img src="{{ site.baseurl }}/images/2021-05-03-google-translate-review-telugu.jpg" width="400" height="122" alt="Telugu" title="Telugu" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-- __Telugu__: Yes, I'm happy to report that I have a friend who is a native speaker of Telugu!
+- :india: __Telugu__: Yes, I'm happy to report that I have a friend who is a native speaker of Telugu!
 His judgement (though he tends to the optimistic and less critical side) is:
 > Looks like the translation pretty good.